psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 #### 1. First thing first - Immigration and Registration

 European Union / European Free Trade Association residents can enter in Austria without requiring a visa and can remain in the country visa-free, apart from those arriving from Croatia which still faces restrictions on long stays.
-However, anyone from the EU/EFTA staying for longer than four months will need to register locally in Magistrate office.
+However, anyone from EU/EFTA staying for longer than four months will need to register locally in Magistrate office.

 Those from outside the EU/EFTA moving to Austria will need to apply for a respective work permit or residence permit to stay in the country.
-For more information regarding Immigration rule & registration requirement I recommend to ask best law firm in Vienna, http://www.oberhammer.co.at/en .
+For more information regarding Immigration rule & registration requirement I recommend to ask best law firm in Vienna- Oberhammer Rechtsanw&auml;lte GmbH [http://www.oberhammer.co.at/en.](http://www.oberhammer.co.at/en .)

 **Secondly, to get the holy Meldezettel**

 The townhall registration document known as the ‘’Meldezettel’’ is your proof of existence in the city.
 Please remember this must be completed within 3 days as of arrival and vice-versa when you leave Austria permanently.
 This is also applicable if you change your address from one place to other.

 Without it, you don’t exist in Austria as you need it to apply for everything, from a library card, Mobile phone contract, Bank account to getting your social security number.
-It’s simple to get, and you’ll find more info here- https://www.wien.gv.at .
+It’s simple to get, and you’ll find more info here- [https://www.wien.gv.at.](https://www.wien.gv.at .)

 ![](/uploads/20180802_150555-01.jpeg)